MilosCemalovic/cemalovic-react-portfolio/README.md

 ## Live

-- Navigate to `cemalovic.netlify.app/` for live preview
+- Navigate to `cemalovic.netlify.app` for live preview